Pittsburgh Panthers men's ice hockey: Foundation

 Though Yale continued to take annual trips to the region, as did a handful of other schools, WUP remained dormant for the next several years.
 It wasn't until Carnegie Tech founded its team in 1906 that the administration at Western allowed their students to return to the game.
 The school did not treat the game or their team seriously and barely had a mention of the club in school's yearbook in 1907.
 However, despite the reticence from the school, the club managed to survive and was still around when the college changed its name to the 'University of Pittsburgh' in 1908.

 The program experienced a crisis in 1909 when the Western Pennsylvania Hockey League collapsed.
 By that time, trips from schools out east had stopped and that left Pitt with just one opponent in Carnegie Tech.
-The two were able to convince a group of students from Penn State to try their hand at ice hockey, partly due to the Duquesne Gardens agreeing to cover travel expenses, and the three formed the 'Intercollegiate League'.
+The two were able to convince a group of students from Penn State to try their hand at ice hockey, partly due to the Duquesne Garden agreeing to cover travel expenses, and the three formed the 'Intercollegiate League'.
 However, the team from Penn State had not gotten approval from their athletic department and the new team was forced to disband after playing just two games.
 Pitt and Carnegie desperately searched for another college to join but they found no takers.
 After the season, with diminishing interest in the program and the sport, The Panthers' shuttered their ice hockey team.

 Return

 Pitt's program remained dormant for over 25 years and didn't return until ice hockey began to experience a resurgence at the end of the Great Depression.
-Several schools in the Cleveland-area banded together to form an ice hockey league, playing out the of the Cleveland Arena.
+Several schools in the Cleveland-area banded together to form an ice hockey league, playing out of the Cleveland Arena.
 Wanting to expand beyond their immediate locale, the colleges were able to get three schools from Pittsburgh to join the new league.
-Carnegie Tech, Duquesne, and Pitt agreed to join the new circuit with all three playing out of the Duquesne Gardens.
+Carnegie Tech, Duquesne, and Pitt agreed to join the new circuit with all three playing out of the Duquesne Garden.
 Pitt was one of the better teams for the first two years, winning the eastern division in back-to-back seasons, however, the league had problems.
 Because upwards of eight teams shared ice at two rinks, games had to be limited to 15-minute periods with no overtime allowed.
 This problem, compounded with the fact that any time a member of the Penn-Ohio League played outside the conference they tended to be wiped out by a more established program, left the league as little more than a joke among college hockey circles.

 Just before Pitt was scheduled to begin its third season in the league, the team abruptly withdrew and suspended operations.
 The other two Pittsburgh schools followed suit after the season and the entire league was gone by 1941.